Unseen Risks of Clinical Speech-to-Text Systems: Transparency, Privacy, and Reliability Challenges in AI-Driven Documentation: Problem Analysis

-Clinical settings introduce acoustic conditions that degrade the accuracy of automatic speech recognition, including HVAC systems, hallway activity, alarms, medical equipment, reverberation, and echo.
-Empirical research shows that even small increases in distance or minor changes in microphone orientation can reduce ASR accuracy by up to 30\%, and background noise increases as low as 5--10 dB can significantly distort transcription quality~\cite{pearce2000aurora}.
+Clinical environments introduce acoustic conditions that degrade ASR accuracy, including HVAC systems, hallway activity, alarms, medical equipment, reverberation, and echo.
+Empirical research shows that increases in distance or microphone orientation can materially reduce ASR accuracy, and relatively modest background noise shifts can distort transcription quality~\cite{pearce2000aurora,johnson2014systematic}.
+These conditions affect typical speech and disproportionately impact patients with speech diversity, including accented speech, multilingual speech, and speech disorders~\cite{jefferson2019usability,errattahi2018automatic,young2010difficulties,sahu2017challenges,rudzicz_2012_dysarthria,gambino_2021_stutter,martinez_2020_neuroasr}.
+Because speech and voice conditions are common, failure to validate systems for these profiles introduces equity concerns and systematic documentation quality differences~\cite{nidcd_stats_voice}.